Stargirl (TV series): Cast and characters

 The leader of the Injustice Society of America (ISA), an "astute" businessman with the power of cryokinesis and founder of a firm called The American Dream that is responsible for the revitalization of Blue Valley.
 Jackson initially thought "Icicle" was "a silly name" and made the character sound "like a My Little Pony", but Johns' pitch helped make the character credible for Jackson.
 In the third and final season, Icicle had spent the following year reconstituting himself after he was shattered by Mike Dugan.
 Nine months earlier, he figured out that Starman's staff had imparted cosmic energy into him that was slowly healing his body.
 He therefore formed an alliance with the JSA's old enemy Ultra-Humanite and the surviving Dragon King to dig up his body and revive him.
-His plan was to transplant the Ultra-Humanite's brain into Starman's body to be his puppet that he would use to manipulate Stargirl and her JSA and become president as a mouthpiece for Icicle to enact his policies, since Starman was a beloved hero everyone admired, and the Dragon King's brain into the Ultra-Humanite's albino gorilla body for him to "defeat" as Starman alongside Jordan's son.
+His plan was to transplant the Ultra-Humanite's brain into Starman's body to be his puppet that he would use to manipulate Stargirl and her JSA and become president as a mouthpiece for Icicle to enact his policies, since Starman was a beloved hero everyone admired, and the Dragon King's brain into the Ultra-Humanite's albino gorilla body for the former to "defeat" as Starman alongside Jordan's son.